 3. Google login form will open on the device’s screen – not on the screen you have the web interface, but on the screen of the device where Slideshow is installed!
 This is due to Google’s security policy, so this step cannot be done remotely.

 If the device’s screen stays blank or the login form is not loaded properly, check if your device has internet access and has an up-to-date browser installed (or even has a web browser installed – some devices are shipped with no preinstalled browser).

 If you get an error message saying “Error 403: disallowed_useragent”, try installing or updating Chrome browser on the Android device and setting it as your default browser.
 Google doesn’t support older browsers for login to their services.

 4. Login into your Google account and allow Slideshow to access your Google Drive.
 We are asking just for read-only access, Slideshow won’t (and can’t) modify files on your Google Drive.

-5. After successful login, switch back to Slideshow app on the device.
+5. After successful login, you will get a simple screen with a message to switch back to Slideshow app on the device.
 Web interface in your browser should refresh and display a success message.

 6. Pick a source folder on your Google Drive (you have to create if first through https://drive.google.com) and target folder on your device.
 You can also choose whether you would like to clear (delete) old files after each download – this is useful if you are adding and removing files over the time.